Appendix B: Videotaping/Photography of Children in Schools

 - Events, such as awards assemblies, plays, concerts, athletic contests or similar events, with an expected public audience.

 - Use by school officials with a legitimate educational interest or where the work meets other exceptions to Family Education Rights and Privacy Act (FERPA) disclosure rules and is performed with the explicit knowledge and permission of students.

-- Use by school officials where it is done as a direct consequence of security procedures implemented with the express knowledge and approval of the superintendent.
+- Use by school officials where it is done as a direct consequence of security procedures implemented with the express knowledge and approval of the S

 - In unusual circumstances, such as in the event of fire or accident, the public and/or media shall not be permitted access to the school.

-Permission for video producers and/or photographers from outside the school district must be secured from the affected building principal and the teacher(s) involved.
+Permission for video producers and/or photographers from outside the school district must be secured from the affected Principal and the teacher(s) involved.
 The requestor must provide sufficient reason to justify an intrusion into the school's learning activities.

-When such permission is granted, a designated liaison will be established by the building principal or designee, and this liaison will establish necessary contacts and participate in the project as Falmouth Public School’s representative.
+When such permission is granted, a designated liaison will be established by the Principal or designee, and this liaison will establish necessary contacts and participate in the project as the District’s representative.

-A label will appear on all approved videos that will state "This video is approved by the Falmouth School Department for public viewing in accordance with School Committee Policy IJOE.
-Any use of this film will be by approval of the school Principal only."
-As part of the project's permanent documentation, the producer will make available one (1) physical or electronic copy of the finished production to Falmouth Public Schools.
+A label will appear on all approved videos that will state “This video is approved by the District for public viewing in accordance with District protocol.
+Any use of this film will be by approval of the principal only.”
+As part of the project's permanent documentation, the producer will make available one (1) physical or electronic copy of the finished production to the District.